 I’ve shared in that past that we have a biscotti jar sitting on our kitchen counter that I am responsible for keeping full.
 It is actually my husband’s biscotti container because I am not usually a cookie kind of girl.
-I have been remiss lately in baking any biscotti because we have been busy getting settled back home after six months in Umbria, have taken a ten-day trip up north to visit family, and have recently listed our house for sale.
+I have been remiss lately in baking any biscotti because we have been busy flying back and forth to Florida, and have recently listed our house for sale.
 I did finally tackle a batch of biscotti this past week, and I have to say that these are keepers.

 My husband enjoys one or two biscotti every day after dinner, and since we have been working hard to eat healthier lately, he asked me to try and bake healthier biscotti.
 I was concerned about removing too much fat from the cookies which makes them beyond crispy, bordering on hard, but found this biscotti recipe that replaces butter with olive oil.
 The cookies also use finely chopped almonds which makes them easier to slice than biscotti using whole almonds and are flavored with lemon.
 I am generally not a biscotti lover myself, but the flavor and texture of these cookies are truly addictive, and I have been having to ration myself from only eating two biscotti a day as well.
 In fact, I think by the time the weekend is over I will need to make another batch!